North Carolina Museum of Art

-The North Carolina Museum of Art (NCMA) is an art museum in Raleigh, North Carolina.
+The North Carolina Museum of Art (NCMA) is an art museum with a primary campus in Raleigh and a satellite campus in Winston-Salem, North Carolina.
 It opened in 1956 as the first major museum collection in the country to be formed by state legislation and funding.
-Since the initial 1947 appropriation that established its collection, the Museum has continued to be a model of enlightened public policy with free admission to the permanent collection.
-Today, it encompasses a collection that spans more than 5,000 years of artistic work from antiquity to the present, an amphitheater for outdoor performances, and a variety of celebrated exhibitions and public programs.
-The Museum features over 40 galleries as well as more than a dozen major works of art in the nation's largest museum park with 164-acres (0.66 km^{2}).
-One of the leading art museums in the American South, the NCMA recently completed a major expansion winning international acclaim for innovative approaches to energy-efficient design.
+Since the initial 1947 appropriation that established its collection, the museum has offered free admission to the permanent collection.
+Its holdings span more than 5,000 years, from antiquity to the present.
+The museum features over 40 galleries and more than a dozen outdoor works in its 164 acre park, one of the largest museum parks in the United States.
+In 2010, a 127000 sqft expansion, the West Building, opened; it received an international design award for its energy-efficient design.

 History

 In 1924, the North Carolina State Art Society formed to generate interest in creating an art museum for the state.
 In 1928 the society acquired funds and 75 paintings were first displayed in a series of temporary art exhibition spaces in the Agriculture Building in Raleigh in 1929.
 In 1939, NCMA was moved to the former Supreme Court building.

 In 1947 the state legislature appropriated $1 million to purchase a collection of artworks for the people of North Carolina.
 The money was used to purchase 139 European and American works.
 The Samuel H. Kress Foundation matched the appropriation with a gift of 71 works, primarily from the Italian Renaissance.
 The 1947 state earmarking of funds for an art collection was the first in the United States.
 Alice Willson Broughton, the former First Lady of North Carolina, helped procure funding for the collection.